 Located in northern Illinois, only a 15 minute drive from Rockford, Byron, and Winnebago, and a stone’s throw from the Wisconsin stateline, this is exactly the type of property Aldo Leopold wrote about in “Sand County Almanac”… the type of property where one learns lasting stewardship of the land, while enjoying the benefits of its bounty through careful conservation.

 This property can be your personal showcase “blast and cast” location, reminiscent of the “old school” buck and duck clubs…a perfect, private refuge.

-** Government wetland reserve use is available and offered at $6500 per acre.
 The tillable income on 18.5 acres is has the potential to be between $200 and $300 per acre.
 Government set aside programs have been bid UP TO $300 per acre.
 All the above offering substantial investment and long-term revenue opportunities as the new owners arrange their desired wildlife area, sculpt their income sources, and create a lasting land legacy.